GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

     (if (= shadow TRUE) ...
     =>
     (if shadow ...

+## v3 binding of PDB return values

+TODO this needs rewrite.
+When first written, we anticipated a breaking change to the binding.
+Now the binding version is a choice, settable at runtime.
+Scripts can opt to use the new binding.

 ### In scripts, calls to PDB procedures that return boolean yield (#t) or (#f)